-The purpose of this briefing paper is to summarise:
+The purpose of this whitepaper is to summarise:

 - Aggregate the protective marking requirements of the current ISM with the Australian Government security classification scheme in the PSPF.
 These requirements are common to Australian Federal government agencies and private organisations that have entered into a Deed of Agreement with the government to handle classified or sensitive information.

 - Demonstrate how the Janusnet's solutions, Janusseal and Janusgate Exchange, can be used to comply with those requirements

 To get your copy of this whitepaper, please fill in the form and a link will be sent to your email.